WPLDN/wpldn.uk/_pages/contact.md

 post_date: 2018-01-03 04:26:13
 ---
 &nbsp;
-<h3>We're a very accessible team here at the WordPress London</h3>
+<h3>We're a very accessible team here at WordPress London</h3>
-Connect with us via phone, email or your preferred social profile.
+Contact us us via phone, email or your preferred social profile.
 One if the team will be on hand to answer any questions you may have.

 If you're thinking of apply to speak at WPLDN then head over to our dedicated <a href="https://wpldn.uk/speak">Speaker Application</a>.
 If you're considering sponsoring the events then the <a href="https://wpldn.uk/support">Supporters</a> page is for you.
 <h4>Social:</h4>